Skip to main content.

 • Mathematics 141-142: Calculus I-II

 Most students start with (Chemistry 141) in the fall semester of their first year.
 (Chemistry 142) which continues the fundamentals of Chemistry is taught in the spring.
 Students with Advanced Placement scores of 4 or 5 may choose to place out of (Chemistry 141) and/or (Chemistry 142) with the permission of the instructor.
-Contact Prof. McLaughlin for further information on advanced course placement.
+Contact Prof. LaFratta for further information on advanced course placement.
 The four other introductory level courses should be taken before moderation, which occurs during the end of the second year.

 2. Intermediate Course Requirements